How To Multiply Powers Of 10

 • Forgetting to Add the Exponents: The most common mistake is forgetting to add the exponents when multiplying powers of 10.
 Always remember that 10^m * 10^n = 10^(m+n).

 • Incorrectly Adding Negative Exponents: When adding negative exponents, be careful to follow the rules of integer arithmetic.
-For example, -3 + (-5) = -8.
+To give you an idea, -3 + (-5) = -8.

 • Ignoring the Coefficients: When multiplying numbers in scientific notation, don't forget to multiply the coefficients as well as adding the exponents.